Tutorial: Monitor a hybrid machine with VM insights

-Launch the Azure Arc service in the Azure portal by clicking All services, then searching for and selecting Machines - Azure Arc.
+Launch the Azure Arc service in the Azure portal by clicking All services, then searching for and selecting Servers - Azure Arc.

-On the Machines - Azure Arc page, select the connected machine you created in the quickstart article.
+On the Azure Arc - Servers page, select the connected machine you created in the quickstart article.

 From the left-pane under the Monitoring section, select Insights and then Enable.

-On the Azure Monitor Insights Onboarding page, you are prompted to create a workspace.
-For this tutorial, we don't recommend you select an existing Log Analytics workspace if you have one already.
-Select the default, which is a workspace with a unique name in the same region as your registered connected machine.
+On the Azure Monitor Insights Onboarding page, you're prompted to create a workspace.
+For this tutorial, don't select an existing Log Analytics workspace if you already have one.
+Instead, select the default, which is a workspace with a unique name in the same region as your registered connected machine.
 This workspace is created and configured for you.

-You receive status messages while the configuration is performed.
-This process takes a few minutes as extensions are installed on your connected machine.
+Status messages display while the configuration is performed and extensions are installed on your connected machine.
+This process takes a few minutes.

-When it's complete, you get a message that the machine has been successfully onboarded and the insight has been successfully deployed.
+When the process is complete, a message displays that the machine has been onboarded and that insight has been successfully deployed.

 View data collected

-After the deployment and configuration is completed, select Insights, and then select the Performance tab.
-On the Performance tab, it shows a select group of performance counters collected from the guest operating system of your machine.
+After deployment and configuration is complete, select Insights, and then select the Performance tab.
+The Performance tab shows a select group of performance counters collected from the guest operating system of your machine.
 Scroll down to view more counters, and move the mouse over a graph to view average and percentiles taken starting from the time when the Log Analytics VM extension was installed on the machine.

-Select Map to open the maps feature, which shows the processes running on the machine and their dependencies.
-Select Properties to open the property pane if it isn't already open.
+Select Map.
+The maps feature shows the processes running on the machine and their dependencies.
+Select Properties to open the property pane (if it isn't already open).

 Expand the processes for your machine.
 Select one of the processes to view its details and to highlight its dependencies.

-To learn more about Azure Monitor, look at the following article:
+To learn more about Azure Monitor, see the following article: